Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Blightshore/New Haxon.md

 **Commerce**:: Common goods and services are available via the city's vast network of enterprising military merchants.
 Meanwhile, the [[Cerberus Assembly]] strives to subvert New Haxon's thriving and profitable black market for rare arcane antiquities.

 **Organizations**:: Although the [[Cerberus Assembly]]'s sages hold power here, various mercenary guilds from remote corners of [[Wildemount]] have also made New Haxon their base of operations.
-The city has become an unlikely haven for esoteric [[cults]] of the Betrayer Gods and other dark entities.
+The city has become an unlikely haven for esoteric [[Cults in Wildemount]] of the Betrayer Gods and other dark entities.

 Whatever disaster befell Old Haxon is a tale lost to time and [[the Calamity]].
 In its place, a fair-weather confederation of [[humans]] and [[dragonborn]] have erected this lone bastion.
 The stalwart outpost of New Haxon is garrisoned by agents of the [[Cerberus Assembly]], along with a contingent of allied mercenaries from nearby [[Draconia]].
 An amalgam of crumbling ruins and modern battlements, New Haxon serves as the [[Dwendalian Empire]]'s only trusted waypoint for "civilized" exploration throughout [[Blightshore]]'s savage badlands.